ilovestem/Alist/README.md

 Shared account:
        Account number: Lemon
        Password: 20121022hhM
-Please do not change any information, Thank you for your cooperation.
+Please do not change any information, Thanks for your cooperation.
 Thanks for Alist Team.
 ~~~